1. -- The Historic Civic Center on West Sixth Street, between Vicentia Street and Buena Vista Street, served as Corona’s second high school from September 1923 to December 1960 and as Corona’s City Hall from 1962 to Spring 2005. Marker Plaque placed July 2, 1996 as a part of Corona’s Centennial cele

 # 19 – The site of the hot spring located near Coldwater Creek in the Temescal Valley, south of Corona, was a focus for worship of the Great Spirit by early Native-Americans of the Luiseño tribe.
 Captain James Wheaten Sayward homesteaded the land in the early 1880s and utilized the spring’s waters to treat his wife’s circulatory medical conditions.
 He subsequently commercialized the site with a spa and resort called Glen Ivy Hot Springs.
 Glen Ivy Hot Springs grew and flourished with changes of ownership, and during the 1920s and 30s the resort enjoyed a reputation, as a destination resort for rest and relaxation, among local and national celebrities, that was second-to-none.
 It now consists of the Hot Springs, a sustainable farm, resort retreat and a connection to nature.
 This marker was installed with the assistance of the management of Glen Ivy Hot Springs on July 24, 2013.

 #20. -- The third Corona High School site located at 1150 West Tenth Street.
 This marker was partially funded by Corona High Alumni, who made generous donations at the school’s “all class” reunion held in the summer of 2014.
 This marker was affixed to one of the existing walls from the original campus, facing Tenth Street.
-It was dedicated on January 16, 2015.
+It was dedicated on January 16, 2015 in a ceremony hosted by the high school.

 #21. -- The site of the industrial processing facilities of the Exchange Lemon Products – Sunkist Growers campus from 1915 to 1983

-comprised many acres and was located on the west side of North Joy.
-The monument is located near 235 North Joy Street.
-This marker was designed and installed by Life Scout Carter Coggins, Troop 399 as his Eagle Project.
+comprised many acres and was located largely on the east side of North Joy St. The monument is located near 235 North Joy Street.
+This marker was designed and installed by Life Scout Carter Coggins, Troop 399 as his Eagle project.
 Monument was constructed April 4 to 10, 2015 and the marker placed April 20, 2015.

 #22. -- Corona’s first American Legion Hall, W. H. Jameson Jr. Post 216.
 In 1927 Corona World War I veterans and others supplied labor and materials and constructed this reinforced concrete building in the Spanish/Mission Revival Style from the plans of architect Cuthbert Gully and under the supervision of Frank Pinkerton.
 Both were members of the Post.
 It was dedicated in 1929 as Reveille Post 216, then it was re-dedicated as the William H. Jameson Jr. Post 216 in 1932.
 The marker was placed on the front wall and dedicated on November 7, 2015.